sudarshjoshi/A-High-Speed-Low-Power-Comparator-with-Composite-Cascode-Pre-amplification-for-Oversampled-ADCs-/README.md

 |  Power (mW)   |      71.5uW      |      65.88uW     |
 |Chip Size (um sq) |   694um2      |      29.16um2    |
 <br>
 The table presents performance comparison with previously done work in literature.
-A clear trade off between gain and power can be observed here.
-The chip area can be determined with post layout measurements and is expected to be smaller than higher technology nodes.
+It is clearly observed that we have significant reduction in the chip size(Area).
+We were also ale to reduce the the power 5.62uW even after using supply of 1.8V.

 ## Conclusion
-The repository presents the design and simulation of Gilbert cell based mixer on 28nm technology node.
-The design consumes  f power at 1.8V and provides nearly unity gain.
-Future works can include improvement of conversion gain and increase in linearity by using better designs and biasing techniques.
+The repository presents the design and simulation of Composite cascode comparator with 28nm technology node.
+The design consumes 65.88uW power at 1.8V and area reduced to 29.16um2 from 694um2.

 ## Author
 Sudarsh Joshi, m.Tech, Thapar Institute of Engineering and Technology Patiala, punjab.